Mexico of Colors: Folkloric dance and drag to talk about LGBT rights

 Honorary functions

-What's striking is that Arcelia is characterized as a region of the country where old customs are rooted and machismo prevails.
+What's striking is that Arcelia is characterized as a region of the country where old customs are deeply rooted and machismo prevails.
 Not to mention the criminal environment that has plagued Tierra Caliente.

 Dance with social content

-“Remember that love is for everyone.”
+“Remember that love is for everyone, all of us.”

-We are Present
+We are present

-We are committed to a type of journalism that delves deeply into the realm of the world and offers in-depth research, combined with new technologies and narrative formats.
+We are committed to journalism that delves into the territories and conducts thorough investigations, combined with new technologies and narrative formats.
 We want the protagonists, their stories, and their struggles to be present.

 SUPPORT US